Bunn/pi_monitor/README.md

 Python utility to get Raspberry Pi metrics.
 This is an experimental utility, use at your own risk :)

-This is just a very simple Python script using a http server to provide some Raspberry Pi metrics via REST calls, like temperature, load averate and more.
+This is just a very simple Python script using a http server to provide some Raspberry Pi metrics via REST calls, like temperature, load average and more.

 ## Usage